-Previous to this companies like Teksavvy allowed you to have unlimited usage for a month, with no “caps” on your usage of the broadband access to your house.
+Previously, companies like Teksavvy allowed you to have unlimited usage for a month, with no “caps” on your usage of broadband access to your house.
 This meant you could run NetFlix, YouTube, and many other bandwidth hogs with impunity, without having to worry about overrunning your monthly bandwidth allowance and then being gouged by your Service Provider.
-Remember I have already Needed to Ask for special dispensations from Rogers for the same kind of problems (so this is a topic near and dear to my heart).
+Remember, I have already Needed to Ask for special dispensations from Rogers for the same kind of problems (so this is a topic near and dear to my heart).

-Putting on my Bell Share Holder hat however, let me also explain something to my fellow geeks, this is what large Companies do, they use their sway and clout to try to crush competitors that are taking away their client base.
-This was to be expected, and if the CRTC had not made a judgement in their favor, my guess would be that Bell would have simply choked the bandwidth in some other way to stop rampant usage of High Speed Internet access.
-You need to be a realist here, and as long at the CRTC (and the FCC to a certain extent in the U.S.), is in charge of this service (or at least make the rules), the monopolies are going to get what they want (sorry to rain on your parade, but that’s the way it works these days).
+However, putting on my Bell Share Holder hat lets me also explain something to my fellow geeks.
+This is what large companies do.
+They use their sway and clout to try to crush competitors that are taking away their client base.
+This was to be expected, and if the CRTC had not made a judgement in their favour, I would guess that Bell would have choked the bandwidth in some other way to stop rampant usage of High-Speed Internet access.
+You need to be a realist here, and as long as the CRTC (and the FCC to a certain extent in the U.S.), is in charge of this service (or at least make the rules), the monopolies are going to get what they want (sorry to rain on your parade, but that’s the way it works these days).

 What can you do?

-Simple ain’t it though?
-Not quite true either, there is little you can do to get what you had with Teksavvy again, however, you can negotiate/argue/cajole with your current service provider to try to get a better deal.
-I check RedFlagDeals forums to see what other folks have received from Rogers and Bell, so you can get a better deal, but it is not going to be Unlimited.
+Simple, ain’t it, though?
+Not quite true either.
+There is little you can do to get what you had with Teksavvy again.
+However, you can negotiate/argue/cajole with your current service provider to get a better deal.
+I check RedFlagDeals forums to see what other folks have received from Rogers and Bell so that you can get a better deal, but it will not be Unlimited.

-If anyone cares to prove me wrong on this one, please post a comment on how it is possible (no, I am not asking for which petition to sign, I mean an actual deal or procedure that gives you unlimited High Speed Internet access), and if I can verify it is legally possible, I will make an entire post up about it (and give you full credit too!).
+If anyone cares to prove me wrong on this one, please post a comment on how it is possible (no, I am not asking for which petition to sign, I mean an actual deal or procedure that gives you unlimited High-Speed Internet access).
+If I can verify it is legally possible, I will make an entire post about it (and give you full credit, too!).